 With a synergy of two close disciplines, the History Program and the Political Science program have joined together into the same department to expand their curriculum and course offerings to their students.
 The department offers two distinct majors: a B.A. degree in History and a B.A. degree in Political Science.
 The two programs deliver a variety of courses, often interconnected, that are of interest to students in both majors

 Additionally, the faculties in the department offer a minor in History and a minor in Political Science.
 It is common for a student majoring in one program to be able to quickly add a minor in the other program, as there is a well-coordinated schedule of classes that allow students to maximize their studies and earn their degrees in a more effective manner.

-History, as a discipline and intellectual field, embraces all past human activity: there is no phenomenon without history.
+History, as a discipline and intellectual field, embraces all past human activity; there is no phenomenon without history.
 Historians apply various methodologies to discover and organize facts about people and events and to create from them meaningful explanations and narratives.
-History itself changes: through recognition of diversity, use of new technology, and focus on new questions.
+History itself changes--through recognition of diversity, the use of new technology (e.g. digital history and digital humanities), and by focusing on new questions.
 One is: "Whose History is this, anyway?"